cshmookler/cpp_template/README.md

 Browse [Conan Center](https://conan.io/center/) (the Conan central repository) for dependencies.
 Use the search bar to find the "name/version" of the dependencies you would like to add (example: "boost/1.85.0").

 Open the "dependencies.ini" file and add the dependencies underneath the "[explicit]" tag.
-Each dependency must be on its own line and be of the form "name/version = yes".
+Each dependency must be on its own line and be of the form "name/version = value" with "value" being one of the following: "no", "yes", "static", or "shared".

 ### Remove dependencies

-Open the "dependencies.ini" file and change the cooresponding "yes" to "no".
+Open the "dependencies.ini" file and change the value of the cooresponding dependency to "no".
 Alternatively, delete the lines containing the dependencies.

 ### Update implicit dependencies